mg-Ben/stack_ELK/README.md

 ![Alt text](/doc/images/image-2.png)

+Prometheus has got its own built-in User Interface, so Grafana is not compulsory to visualize data, but recommended.
+To explore Prometheus data, just go to ```http://localhost:<your_prometheus_port>```.

 Prometheus typically works scraping **instances** (processes).
 A group of instances is called **job**.
 Those instances are often HTTP endpoints (or they can be generically ```IP:port``` tuples), but they cannot be any endpoint, but must be specific endpoints/instances/processes which are compatible with Prometheus.
 For example, you can use [**exporters**](https://prometheus.io/docs/instrumenting/exporters/), which are Prometheus-oriented processes that are ready to be scraped by Prometheus (some of them are GitHub repositories).
 Just download the exporter you want (e.g., the .zip binary) on the machine where the process will be scraped, then unzip it and run the executable.
 While it is running on that remote (or local) machine, add the job and instance to ```prometheus.yml``` file (location: ```/etc/prometheus.yml``` inside the docker container).
 Luckily, you don't have to care about moving the file to the container (I have thought of you :D): just edit the ```./prometheus_configfiles/prometheus.yml``` of this repository and the file will be bind-mounted to ```/etc/prometheus.yml``` file inside the docker container once it is running:

 _If you don't trust me, take a look at docker-compose-singlenode.yml:_